 When considering building a new bank or credit union, it is critical to understand all the essentials that factor into the costs.
 Building a bank involves more than just owning a plot of land and hiring a few workers.
 There are a variety of factors at play, and each one makes an impact on the cost it takes to get started.

 Knowing what goes into the cost of designing and building a bank will ensure you have a better estimate for the budget of your new branch.
 So let's get into the details below.

 How Much Does It Cost To Build a Bank?

 To provide a ballpark estimate, the cost range for a new bank or credit union can range from $2 million to $5 million, depending on size and many other variables.
 Use the guide we've created below to explore the cost breakdown of each component of a new facility.

 The plot of land itself should be at the top of your priority list when estimating costs for a bank.
-This cost can range from $250k to $1.0 million.
-This estimate includes the site survey, soil test and lot purchase.
+A rule of thumb is a 3,000 to 4,000-square-foot building can easily fit on a one-acre site.
+This cost can range from $500,000 to $2 million, including the site survey, soil test and lot purchase.

-A site survey and soil test include asking questions prevalent to the longevity of your future institution.
-Some questions to bring forward before finalizing a land purchase are:
+A site survey and soil test include asking questions about the longevity of your future institution.
+Some questions to ask before finalizing a land purchase are:

-- What site restrictions are there, such as setbacks, easements, state and county road access?
+- What site restrictions exist, such as setbacks, easements and state and county road access?